 - Steel doors can come with a woodgrain.
-It’s true!
-At Window Nation, our exclusive accent finishing technique creates a finish that gives our steel doors the appearance of real wood.
-If you want a door that looks like a fine oak door but has the durability and low cost of steel, no problem!
-While the wood finish on a steel door can’t fully compare to what can be accomplished with fiberglass, it is definitely worth taking a look at, especially for the cost.
+It's true!
+At Window Nation, our exclusive accent finishing technique creates a finish that gives our steel doors the appearance of real wood if you want a door that looks like a fine oak door but has the durability and low cost of steel, no problem!
+While the wood finish on a steel door can't thoroughly compare to the same look with fiberglass, it is worth taking a look at, especially for the cost.

 - Do you want windows in your new doors?
 There is a wide selection of glass options available for steel doors.
 You don't have to worry about fiberglass beating out steel in this department.